 Our role in the sector

-Collaboration, integrity, courageousness and a passion for museums shape our approach.
+Collaboration, integrity, courageousness and a passion for museums and galleries shape our approach.
 Working together in this vein we can invest in and develop Scotland’s museums and galleries, for current and future generations to enjoy.

 Museums Galleries Scotland leads the development, management and implementation of the national strategy.
 In doing so, we enable Scotland’s museums and galleries to deliver in line with the strategy’s aims.